 The live animal traps best known to the general public in North America are those put out by the Havahart company.
 These traps are fun and durable.
 They are also effective live-trapping devices, in terms of how well they work to capture a pest.
 Since pests are trapped unharmed and later released (relocated), the humane sometimes prefer this method of garden pest control.
 However, the devil is in the details.

-- Different sizes for different animals.
+- There are different sizes for different animals.

-- Stands up to the elements.
+- It stands up well to the elements.

 - The Havahart Company provides tips for selecting the correct size and instructions for using the trap.

 - Traps have two doors.
 Havahart.com explains when it is better to use one door, and when to use both.

 - Construction: sturdy wire mesh, galvanized for maximum resistance to rust and corrosion.

 - Fully assembled, Havahart live traps are ready for use as pest control devices upon delivery or purchase at the store.

 - Havahart live animal traps come in models sized for a variety of animals, from mice to coyotes.